Photons

 The photoelectric effect occurs when metals dislodge electrons after being hit by light.
 Light with a frequency above the visible spectrum is required to produce the effect.
 Bright red light can't produce the effect, but even dim UV light can.

-In 1905, Albert Einstein published an explanation of the photoelectric effect that supported Max Plank's concept of quantized light.
+In 1905, Albert Einstein published an explanation of the photoelectric effect that supported Max Planck's concept of quantized light.
 Einstein suggested that light is made up of many small packets of energy, and each packet interacts with a single electron.
 Only high frequency light releases electrons because it has enough energy per packet.

 Einstein published an equation that describes the photoelectric effect using conservation of energy.
 The kinetic energy of a released electron can't exceed the difference between the energy of an incoming photon and the energy needed to dislodge the electron.
 If the maximum kinetic energy is below zero, an electron is not released.